By Roberto Assagioli

 This Third Psychology is now one facet of a general weltanschauung — A new philosophy of life, a new conception of man, the beginning of a new century of work (that is, of course, if we can manage to hold off a holocaust).
 For a man of good will, any pro-life man, there is work to be done here, effective, virtuous, satisfying work which can give rich meaning to one’s life and to others.

 At this juncture I feel it incumbent on me to mention an independent contribution made in Italy to the development of this humanistic psychology.
-As early as 1909 I had outlined some of its essential points in a paper entitled “The Psychology of Forces and Psychagogy,” which was published in the Rivista di Psicologia Appllcata (Review of Applied Psychology), September-October, 1909, 5th Year, No.51.
-Then in 1926, the year of the founding of the Institute of Psychosynthesis, I began courses of lectures on The Energies Latent In Us and Their Uses in Medicine and Education, one of which was later incorporated in my book.
+As early as 1909 I had outlined some of its essential points in a paper entitled “The Psychology of Forces and Psychagogy,” which was published in the Rivista di Psicologia Applicata (Review of Applied Psychology), in September-October, 1909, Vth Year, No.51.
+Then in 1926, the year of the founding of the Institute of Psychosynthesis, I began courses of lectures on The Energies Latent In Us and Their Uses in Medicine and Education, one of which was later incorporated in my book, Psicosintesi – Armonia della Vita (second edition, 1972, Rome, Edizione Mediterrannee).

 Transpersonal psychology is the title given to an emerging force in psychology and other fields by a group of men and women who are interested in ultimate states.
-The emerging transpersonal orientation is concerned with the empirical scientific study and responsible implementation of the findings relevant to: spiritual paths, becoming, meta-needs (individual and species wide), ultimate values, unitive consciousness peak experiences, B-values, compassion, ecstasy, mystical experience, awe, being, self actualization, essence, bliss, wonder, ultimate meaning, transcendence of the self, spirit, oneness, cosmic awareness individual and species wide synergy, theories and practices of meditation, sacralization of everyday life, transcendental phenomena, cosmic self-humor and playfulness, and related concepts, experience, and activities.10
+The emerging transpersonal orientation is concerned with the empirical scientific study and responsible implementation of the findings relevant to: spiritual paths, becoming, meta-needs (individual and species wide), ultimate values, unitive consciousness, peak experiences, B-values, compassion, ecstasy, mystical experience, awe, being, self-actualization, essence, bliss, wonder, ultimate meaning, transcendence of the self, spirit, oneness, cosmic awareness, individual and species wide synergy, theories and practices of meditation, sacralization of everyday life, transcendental phenomena, cosmic self-humor and playfulness, and related concepts, experience, and activities.

-The Instituto di Psicosintesi of Florence has contributed to the development of this psychological “dimension.”
-During the year 1971, a course of lessons was given on Expansion of Consciousness-Exploration and Conquest of the Inner Worlds.
+The Istituto di Psicosintesi of Florence has contributed to the development of this psychological “dimension.”
+During the year 1971, a course of lessons was given on Expansion of Consciousness — Exploration and Conquest of the Inner Worlds.

 This is a mathematical relationship, that is, it is based on a mathematical law.
 But the laws of mathematics are rational; they are of a mental character, the product of thought.
-Thus the astronomer Eddington could assert as early as 1931 that the “stuff of the world is mind-stuff.”11 The physicist Sir James Jeans expressed the same thing in more explicit terms:
+Thus the astronomer, [Sir Arthur] Eddington, could assert as early as 1931 that the “stuff of the world is mind-stuff.”[13]
+The physicist Sir James Jeans expressed the same thing in more explicit terms:

 The latest discoveries in physics and astronomy provide ample confirmation of these facts.
-Approximately one hundred elementary subatomic particles have been identified, some of them having the strange property of behaving either as corpuscles (matter) or as electro-magnetic waves (energy) by turns, according to circumstances, as de Broglie as pointed out.
-They constitute a world of which Arthur Koestler says:
+Approximately one hundred elementary subatomic particles have been identified, some of them having the strange property of behaving either as corpuscles (matter) or as electro-magnetic waves (energy) by turns, according to circumstances, as [Louis] de Broglie has pointed out.
+They constitute a world which, as Arthur Koestler says:

-It is also a world of great mystery and beauty reflected in those fantastic photographs of events in the bubble chamber, which shows the trajectories of unimaginably small particles moving at unimaginable speeds in curves and spirals, colliding, recoiling or exploding and giving birth to other particles or wavicles.13
+. . . is also a world of great mystery and beauty, reflected in those fantastic photographs of events in the bubble chamber, which shows the trajectories of unimaginably small particles, moving at unimaginable speeds in curves and spirals, colliding, recoiling or exploding and giving birth to other particles or wavicles.[15]

-Moreover, recent research has demonstrated the existence of the mysterious “neutrino,” which had been predicted on a theoretical basis by W. Pauli as far back as 1930, and which has neither mass, nor electrical charge, nor magnetic field.
+Moreover, recent research has demonstrated the existence of the mysterious “neutrino,” which had been predicted on a theoretical basis by Wolfgang Pauli as far back as 1930, and which has neither mass nor electrical charge nor magnetic field.

-On the subject of the relations between mind, energy, and matter, the astronomer V. W. Firsoff suggested that:
+On the subject of the relations between mind, energy, and matter, the astronomer Valdemar Firsoff suggested that:

-mind was a universal entity or interaction of the same order as electricity or gravitation, and that there must exist a modulus of transformation, analogous to Einstein’s famous equality E=mc2 whereby ‘mind stuff’ could be equated with other entities of the physical world.14
+mind was a universal entity or interaction of the same order as electricity or gravitation, and that there must exist a modulus of transformation, analogous to Einstein’s famous equality E=mc2, whereby ‘mind stuff’ could be equated with other entities of the physical world.[16]

 He further suggested that there may exist elementary particles of the mind-stuff, which he proposed to call “mindons,” with properties somewhat similar to the neutrino’s.

-…From our earlier analysis of mental entities, it appears that they have no definite locus in so-called ‘physical’, or, better, gravi-electro-magnetic, space, in which respect they resemble a neutrino or, for that matter a fast electron.
-This already suggests a special kind of mental space governed by different laws, which is further corroborated by the parapsychological experiments made at Duke University and elsewhere.
-It seems that this kind of perception involves a mental interaction, which is subject to laws of its own, defining a different type of space-time.15
+…From our earlier analysis of mental entities, it appears that they have no definite locus in so-called ‘physical’, or, better, gravi-electro-magnetic, space, in which respect they resemble a neutrino or, for that matter, a fast electron.
+This already suggests a special kind of mental space governed by different laws, which is further corroborated by the para-psychological experiments made at Duke University and elsewhere. . .
+It seems . . . that this kind of perception involves a mental interaction, which is subject to laws of its own, defining a different type of space-time.[17]

 - Preparation